DMP is reminding people about dangerous goods safety in the community.

 An exploding LP gas cylinder in Sydney that seriously injured two people and an incident involving pool chemicals which closed a street in Dalkeith and injured a pool maintenance worker are reminders of the risks from common dangerous goods.

-Department of Mines, Industry Regulation and Safety’s Principal Dangerous Goods Officer Peter Xanthis said even household quantities of dangerous goods present potentially deadly risks.
+Department of Mines and Petroleum Principal Dangerous Goods Officer Peter Xanthis said even household quantities of dangerous goods presented potentially deadly risks.